 While in Germany the freedom of science is constitutionally guaranteed, this is not the case in many other countries.
 The State of Bremen and the University of Bremen consider this development with concern and are committed to strengthening academic freedom worldwide.

-The Senator for Science, Health, and Consumer Protection of the State of Bremen therefore supports young scientists whose scientific work in their home country is endangered due to persecution and threats.
+The Senator for Science, Harbors, and Justice (at the time for Science, Health and Consumer Protection) of the State of Bremen therefore supports young scientists whose scientific work in their home country is endangered due to persecution and threats.
 Through grant funding, the senator enables these scientists to continue their research at the University of Bremen.

 The following fellowships are available: